RonTang/GridLooseQuadtree/README.md

 # GridLooseQuadtree
   This project is part of my blog.
-  And this project is intended to show how to build a grid-based loose quadtree.
+  And this project is just intended to show how to build a grid-based loose quadtree in Unity.
+  The code isn't optimal and maybe has some bug,you could modify or debug yourself.

   You can learn the knowledge of quadtree or octree from follow web sites: